If you are responsible for managing a bunch of your organization’s AWS

 Here's a recap of what we'll be tweaking with this playbook:

-* We'll downgrade our _steamy-server_'s CloudWatch monitoring to the
+• We’ll downgrade our steamy-server’s CloudWatch monitoring to the basic level and modify it’s shutdown behavior;

-* We'll update the value of _steamy-server_'s `env` tag.
+• We’ll update the value of steamy-server’s env tag.

-attached to the _steamy-server_ instance, and we'll also disable
+• We’ll associate this dangerous-secgroup with the network interface attached to the steamy-server instance, and we’ll also disable source/destination checking for the network interface;

 Sneaky, right? ;)

-three changed tasks.
-But since we're learning about Ansible diff mode, let's
+If we ran ansible-playbook tweaked-setup.yaml now, we would end up with three changed tasks.
+But since we’re learning about Ansible diff mode, let’s do:

 $ ansible-playbook tweaked-setup.yaml --diff

-and we end up with three changed tasks, plus the diff output consistent with
+and we end up with three changed tasks, plus the diff output consistent with the tweaks described above:

 PLAY [localhost] ************************************************************